-- 8.1 The WAM allocates fixed hours tariffs for Faculty-based management and academic-administration duties. - 8.2 These allocations are split into two broad categories: - a.
-Academic Leadership roles (Dean, Director of Research and Head of School) - b.
-Academic Management structure (Subject Lead or Course Lead) - 8.3 Academic Leadership roles: The WAM works on the basis that academics in Faculty Management positions should continue to make a meaningful academic contribution to their discipline alongside their other responsibilities. - It is expected that up to 20% of their time will be devoted to teaching and/or research and/or enterprise activity.
-The nature and spread of these duties should be decided in consultation with their line manager and or Head of School. - 8.4 The WAM therefore allocates hours tariffs as follows:
+- 8.1 The framework allocates fixed hours tariffs for Faculty-based management and academic-administration duties. - 8.2 These allocations are split into two broad categories: - a.
+Academic Leadership roles (Dean, Director of Research and Knowledge Exchange, and Head of School). - b.
+Academic Management structure (Subject Lead or Course Lead). - 8.3 Academic Leadership roles: The framework works on the basis that academics in Faculty Management positions should continue to make a meaningful academic contribution to their discipline alongside their other responsibilities.

+It is expected that up to 20% of their time will be devoted to teaching and/or research and/or enterprise activity.
+The nature and spread of these duties should be decided in consultation with their line manager and or Head of School.

-- a.
-Dean (1220 hours) - b.
-Head of School (1220 hours, but minus general admin allowance) - c.
-Subject Lead (150 to 500 hours as determined by the Head of School.
-For example, a portfolio including complex academic partnership programmes/ multiple direct reports would attract a higher allowance). - d.
-Course lead (150 hours to 250 hours as determined by the Head of School and depending on the number of courses led, course size and complexity.
-For example, courses that meet the complexity criteria (defined as having at least two of the following: PSRB accreditation/professional recognition/placement requirement/franchise partner delivery/over 50% international students) would attract a higher allowance). - e.
-Partnership link tutors (25-300 hours, as determined by the Head of School.
-For example, simple partnership arrangements (such as articulations) would be allocated 25 hours per partner, medium complexity partnerships (such as validations) would be allocated 50 hours per partner, and high complexity partnerships (such as franchises) would be allocated a minimum of 100 hours, with additional hours allocated at the discretion of the Head of School). - 8.5 Because extensive administrative time is included as part of the Head of School, staff in these roles are not provided with the additional administrative time tariff. - 8.6 Time allocation will be based on complexity with allowances proposed by the Head of School and agreed with the relevant Dean of Faculty or Director of Research. - Complexity will normally include significant additional regulatory body requirements; large cohorts; Ofsted; summer school for taught credit bearing programmes; academic partnership etc - 8.7 Academic Management structure duties will be actively engaged in teaching and pastoral activities and will maintain the "additional administrative hours" allocation alongside their hour's allocation.
+- 8.4 The WAM therefore allocates hours tariffs as follows: - a.
+Dean 1220 hours - b.
+Head of School 1220 hours, but minus general admin allowance, as extensive administrative time is included as part of the Head of School role. - c.
+Subject Leads for discipline areas 500 or 700 hours, according to the complexity of the role.
+Where there are at least two of the following, the higher tariff will be allocated; significant line management responsibility (over 10 direct reports), responsibility for over 5 programmes, and student numbers over 400 FTE. - d.
+Subject Leads for thematic areas (research, student experience, and partnerships) up to 500 hours.
+This may exceptionally be increased to up to 700 hours where the role is covering more than one School within a Faculty, or where the portfolio is particularly large or complex (for example, covering several large, high-risk partnerships), at the discretion of the Head of School. - e.
+Course Lead 150 hours to 250 hours, depending on the number of courses led, course size and complexity.
+For example, courses that meet the complexity criteria (defined as having at least two of the following: PSRB accreditation/professional recognition/placement requirement/franchise partner delivery/over 50% international students) would attract a higher allowance. - f.
+Partnership Link Tutors 25 to 300 hours, as determined by the Head of School.
+Simple partnership arrangements (such as articulations) would be allocated 25 hours per partner, medium complexity partnerships (such as validations) would be allocated 50 hours per partner, and high complexity partnerships (such as franchises) would be allocated a minimum of 100 hours, with additional hours allocated at the discretion of the Head of School.